pepe2nd/komarch.sk/README.md

 # Slovenská Komora Architektúry (komarch.sk)

 This is the web for komarch.sk.
 It is written in PHP and builds upon the Laravel framework.
-It uses MySQL as a database, Elasticsearch for text search functionality, and Redis as a transient storage for the job queue.
+It uses MySQL as a database, TNTSearch for text search functionality, and Redis as a transient storage for the job queue.

 This readme assumes you will be using containerized services.
 You can use native